On trajectories of complex-valued interior transmission eigenvalues: Numerical observations

-We also consider an equilateral triangle with side length one for which the first two IDEs are given by $4\pi/\sqrt{3}\approx 7.255$ and $4\pi\sqrt{7}/3\approx 11.082$, see \cite[pp. 10--11]{grebenkov}).
-Using the same parameters within the modified MFS as for the unit square but changing $m=61$ to $m=51$ for the first trajecory pair yields the two complex-conjugated pairs of complex-valued ITE trajectories shown in Figure \ref{fig6}.
+We also consider an equilateral triangle with side length one for which the first two DELs are given by $4\pi/\sqrt{3}\approx 7.255$ and $4\pi\sqrt{7}/3\approx 11.082$, see \cite[pp. 10--11]{grebenkov}).
+Using the same parameters within the modified MFS as for the unit square but reducing $m=61$ to $m=51$ for the first trajecory pair yields the two complex-conjugated pairs of complex-valued ITE trajectories shown in \Cref{fig6}.
 The domain of $n$ was $n\in [4,32]$ for the first pair and $n\in [4,16]$ for the second.
 As independent initial ITE guesses at $n=4$ we took $7.3\pm 1.5\mathrm{i}$ and $11\pm 2\mathrm{i}$, respectively.
-Altogether, we again observe a one-to-one correspondence between IDEs and complex-conjugated pairs of complex-valued ITE trajectories which tend to approach each other as $n$ gets larger.
+Altogether, we again observe a one-to-one correspondence between DELs and complex-conjugated pairs of complex-valued ITE trajectories.